eduardoltorres/rock-paper-scissors/README.md

 *Ready to play?*

 ## The Story Behind
 Rock, paper, scissors is usually one of the most recommended toddler projects for new web developers.
-This is my best attempt at it by writing the best code I could.
+This is my best attempt at it.

 ## Features & Functionalities
 - **3** different game durations: